Black Sunday October 7, 2017

 1 Hr., 23 Mins.

-ario Bava’s black-and-white Black Sunday, a carouse of atmospheric Gothic terror, is so rapturously macabre that it’s almost erotic.
-The fog machines cranked and the storm wind sound effect amplified to level five, brooding, raven-haired characters scurry about vast castles and labyrinthine forests for nearly the entirety of the movie’s 83 minutes, as if starring in one of Edgar Allan Poe’s night terrors.
+ario Bava’s black-and-white Black Sunday, a treasure trove of atmospheric Gothic terror, is so enthusiastically macabre that it’s almost erotic.
+The fog machines are cranked and the storm wind sound effect is amplified to level five; brooding, raven-haired characters scurry about vast castles and labyrinthine forests for nearly the entirety of the movie’s 83 minutes.

 From the moment Black Sunday introduces itself, we’re hooked.
 In this land of romanticized evil, the shadows engulf and the close-ups are otherworldly.
 The movie creates a cohesive, transportive nightmare world where gargoyles, witches, and demons are as common as carbon dioxide.
 To be sure, though, Black Sunday is strictly visually thrilling.
 Apart from a couple of touches of nicely melodramatic splashes of period dialogue, all exchanges are stilted and made even less appealing by an underwhelming storyline.
 But this doesn't matter that much — once you've looked at Black Sunday, it's impossible to forget it.

 Black Sunday is about a lynched witch, Asa (Barbara Steele), who, after rising from the dead through sheer happenstance, becomes obsessed with getting revenge on the descendants of the people who wronged her — two centuries after her death.
 One of those descendants, protagonist Katia, is also played by Steele; she becomes the angel who will spend the movie counteracting the elder witch’s devil while the latter preys on new enemies.

 The movie is mostly nonsense narratively; some of the storytelling is further foiled by